About and Join

 Interning in the ARM Lab

 Undergraduates interested in interning with the ARM lab are encouraged to apply to Stanford internships programs and then contact Professor Monroe Kennedy.
-Below please find existing internship opportunties with the Stanford ME department, we hope to expand this list in the future.
+Below, please find existing internship opportunities with the Stanford ME department, we hope to expand this list in the future:

 Collaborating with the ARM Lab